NiLuJe/FBInk/README.md

 There's also a sister thread for Kindle devices [over here](https://www.mobileread.com/forums/showthread.php?t=299620) where, besides binaries, you'll also find examples of people doing crazy things with it ;).

 As an example of usage in the wild, see [KFMon](https://github.com/NiLuJe/kfmon), where I'm using it to provide visual feedback, or [kobo-rclone](https://github.com/shermp/kobo-rclone), where it's also used for screen scraping.
+We're also using it in [KOReader](https://github.com/koreader/koreader) to make the OTA update process more user-friendly.

 # How can I tinker with it?